iptv-org/awesome-iptv/README.md

 - [Free IPTV Player](https://freeiptvplayer.net/) - Tool for testing M3U files and enjoying live HLS TV UHD, FHD, HD, or SD streams on any browser-equipped device.
 - [Ellipto IPTV](https://elliptoiptv.vercel.app/) - A progressive web app to watch m3u or m3u8 playlists with some awesome features.
 - [MediathekViewWeb](https://mediathekviewweb.de/) - Tool for finding URLs of videos specifically from German(-speaking) public broadcast.
-- [Matrix Broadcasting System](http://matrixbroadcasting.com/) - A unique no downloads, no signups, no ads way of watching your favorite streams, supports local and remote m3u and m3u8 playlists.
 - [IPTV RestreamHub](https://github.com/antebrl/IPTV-Restream) - A comprehensive solution for synchronized IPTV watching (Watch2Gether), restreaming, proxying connection-limited playlists, and combining or sharing playlists seamlessly.
-- [IPTVPLAY](https://iptvplay.stream/en) - A simple web based IPTV player.
 - [IPTVPlayer.stream](https://iptvplayer.stream/) - A free web-based IPTV stream player that lets you import, manage, and stream IPTV playlists directly in your browser.
 - [PublicIPTV](https://publiciptv.com/) - A free online IPTV stream player that lets you explore and watch live TV from around the world.
 - [SupercamBR](http://listas.supercambr.com.br/) - Free online iptv web player with channels from all over the world.